VictoriaMetrics/VictoriaMetrics/README.md

 - URL for time series deletion: `http://<vmselect>:8481/delete/<accountID>/prometheus/api/v1/admin/tsdb/delete_series?match[]=<timeseries_selector_for_delete>`.
   Note that the `delete_series` handler should be used only in exceptional cases such as deletion of accidentally ingested incorrect time series.
 It shouldn't be used on a regular basis, since it carries non-zero overhead.

+- URL for listing [tenants](#multitenancy) with the ingested data on the given time range: `http://<vmselect>:8481/admin/tenants?start=...&end=...` .
+The `start` and `end` query args are optional.
+If they are missing, then all the tenants with at least one sample stored in VictoriaMetrics are returned.

 - URL for accessing [vmalert's](https://docs.victoriametrics.com/vmalert.html) UI: `http://<vmselect>:8481/select/<accountID>/prometheus/vmalert/`.
   This URL works only when `-vmalert.proxyURL` flag is set.
 See more about vmalert [here](#vmalert).